jaimefps/book-graph-explorer/README.md

 ---

+main page tabs:

+- explorer
+- statistics
+- about
+- buy me coffee

+---

 - "about" page itself has tabs to split stuff up in:
   - about me
   - about reasoning
   - about other apps out there
   - about sources

+---

+question: are there any dead-end propositions besides the last one in the book? is it something to note as important that some statements are made just to reach them, and nothing afterwards?

+---

+book tests:

+- all members of proof exist as entry names
+- sch and cor contain their parent as proof
+- no repeated parents in proof list